zongyi0311/o-ran-background-knowledge/CuPHY.md

 | **cuBB**  | Complete O-DU side stack (cuPHY + cuMAC modules) | **Located in O-DU** |

-- So cuBB(including cuPHY) and cuMAC are both in the O-DU and correspond to the High PHY + MAC processing part in the O-RAN Split 7.2x architecture.
+- So cuMAC and cuPHY are both submodules of cuBB, which altogether implement the full high-PHY + MAC functions within the O-DU in O-RAN split 7.2x.

 # cuPHY Architecture Design Description
 - cuPHY is NVIDIA’s CUDA-based implementation of the 5G NR physical layer.
 It offloads and parallelizes key PHY signal processing functions on the GPU to accelerate performance, scalability, and cell density.